garettB/TELUS_IoT_Getting_Started/README.md

 #### Windows
 Add Python to your user or systems PATH environment variable

+   **TIP** Python 2 is required for this tutorial, if you have both Python 2 and 3 installed you can substitute `python` in the command-line with `py -2` for the remainder of this tutorial which will ensure Python 2 is being used*

 ### Install PIP, the Python Package Installer

 PIP is a command-line tool that installs Python packages, it is the standard for installing requirements for Python projects and we will need to use it to gather dependencies before we can compile the MBED-OS.